 \section{Conclusion}

-Concausal claims are necessary for reasoning with incomplete information about our world.
-However, we observe that models trained solely on procausal statements tend to misclassify concausality as procausality.
-That is, statements claiming \emph{A does not cause B} are extracted as \emph{A causes B} or ignored.
+Countercausal claims are necessary for reasoning on incomplete knowledge.
+However, we observe that models trained solely on causal claims tend to misclassify countercausal claims as causal.
+That is, statements claiming ``A~does not cause~B'' are extracted as ``A~causes~B'' or ignored.

-To address this issue, we extend the causality extraction task to include concausality and create the first dataset to train on this extended task.
-The inclusion of this information during training is crucial to enable the correct handling of concausal information in causality extraction.
-Our baseline results show that transformers are effective at distinguishing pro- from concausality.
+To address this issue, we extend the causality extraction task to include countercausal claims and define and validate a detailed annotation guidelines to create the first dataset for training models on this extended task.
+The inclusion of this information during training is crucial to enable the correct handling of countercausal information in causality extraction.
+Our baseline results show that transformers are effective at distinguishing causality from countercausality.

-\paragraph{Future Work} Adding concausality to causality research in natural language processing opens many new possibilities.
-Models that can extract pro- and concausal statements from text data can produce inconsistent information in causal graphs since it may contain the procausal chain $A{\rightarrow}B{\rightarrow}C$ but also the concausal information $A{\not\rightarrow}C$, which needs to be resolved (e.g., by considering the supporting statements).
+\paragraph{Future Work} Adding countercausality to causality research in natural language processing opens many new possibilities.
+Models that can extract causal and countercausal statements from text data can produce inconsistent information in causal graphs since it may contain the causal chain $A{\rightarrow}B{\rightarrow}C$ but also the countercausal relation $A{\not\rightarrow}C$, which needs to be resolved (e.g., by considering the supporting statements).
 This also poses an interesting new avenue for computational argumentation.
-Computational argumentation can be viewed as epi\-ste\-mic causality: \textit{Because \textlangle{}premises\textrangle{} I believe, \textlangle{}conclusion\textrangle{}}, where an argument can be attacked with concausal claims as refuting evidence.
+Computational argumentation can be viewed as epi\-ste\-mic causality: \textit{Because \textlangle{}premises\!\textrangle{}, I believe \textlangle{}conclusion\!\textrangle{}}, where an argument can be attacked with countercausal claims as refuting evidence.

-Finally, our dataset may be used to bootstrap further concausal datasets.
-For example, by training models that generate concausal texts from procausal inputs, or training a classifier on our dataset and crawling for concausality.
+Finally, our dataset may be used to bootstrap further countercausal datasets, for example, by training models that generate countercausal texts from causal inputs, or training a classifier on our dataset and crawling for countercausality.